Scuderia Toro Rosso: 2012

-Jean-Éric Vergne(show) scored his first points for the team at the 2012 Malaysian Grand Prix, just like his teammate, Daniel Ricciardo had done at the previous race, in Australia.
+Jean-Éric Vergne scored his first points for the team at the 2012 Malaysian Grand Prix, just like his teammate, Daniel Ricciardo had done at the previous race, in Australia.

 On 14 December 2011, it was announced that Daniel Ricciardo and Jean-Éric Vergne would drive for the team in 2012, replacing Sébastien Buemi and Jaime Alguersuari.
 Team principal Franz Tost later stated that the team had the make-up of a "rookie training school", with the prospect of bringing new talent to the team.
 After scoring points in the opening two rounds, Toro Rosso could not manage to maintain that pace and failed to finish in the points until the 12th race of the season, the Belgian Grand Prix.

 On 6 September 2012, it was announced that James Key had joined the team as Technical Director, replacing Giorgio Ascanelli.

 Despite some better results in the final races, Toro Rosso suffered a poor season which saw the team finish in ninth place in the Constructors' Championship, only ahead of Caterham, Marussia and HRT.